i4Ds/sdo-cli/README.md

 How to use `sdo-cli`:

 ```
-Usage: sdo-cli data [OPTIONS] COMMAND [ARGS]...
+Usage: sdo-cli [OPTIONS] COMMAND [ARGS]...

+  CLI to manipulate and model SDO data.

 Options:
+  --home DIRECTORY  Changes the folder to operate on.
+  -v, --verbose     Enables verbose mode.
   --help            Show this message and exit.

 Commands:
-  download  Loads a set of SDO images between start and end from the Georgia
-            State University Data Lab API

-  patch     Generates patches from a set of images
-  resize    Generates a set of resized images
+  data
+  events
+  goes
+  sood
 ```

 **Examples:**